hekonsek/ansible-role-fedora-docker/README.md

-# Ansible role: Fedora firewall port
+# Ansible role: Fedora Docker

-Ensures that firewall is installed and running, then ensures that given port on firewall is open.
+Ensures that Docker engine is installed and running as a systemd service.
+Also installs Docker client.

 ## Compatibility